reubenberghan/Todo-api/readme.md

 ### GET requests

 #### /todos
 Will return all todos for authenticated user.

 Also has the option to be given the query parameters `completed` and/or `q`. `completed` takes a boolean value which filters the returned todo list by whether the todo is completed or not. `q` takes a string which is used to filter the returned todos with the SQL LIKE operator.

+For example `/todos?completed=false&q=clean` would return all todos that had a completed value of `false` and contained the string `clean`.

 #### /todos/:id
 Returns a todo by ID where `:id` is the ID of a particular todo.